dev-platypus/templates/README.md

 # Platypus Dev Templates

-All kinds of templates, used by the Platypus Dev members.^
+All kinds of templates, used by the Platypus Dev members.

 #### Authors
 **Main developers: [Alexander Lenz], [Andreas Schulz]**